About

 Why it exists

-I was tired of bolting S3 buckets, signed URLs, and brittle front-end widgets onto every project.
-Whether you’re an exec who just wants to hand out a link and see every file land in one folder, or a developer embedding the endpoint inside your own app, Tonta gives you a dead-simple way to accept uploads, enforce your rules, and serve files without launching a DevOps expedition.
+We were tired of bolting buckets, signed URLs, and brittle front-end widgets onto every project.
+Whether you just want to hand out a link and see every file land in one folder, or you're a developer embedding the endpoint inside your own app, Tonta gives you a dead-simple way to accept uploads, enforce your rules, and serve files without launching a DevOps expedition.

 How we work

-• Honest scope: if we don’t ship a feature (SDKs, automation “platforms”), we don’t promise it.
+• Honest scope — if we don't ship a feature, we don't promise it.

-• Transparent docs: everything published at /docs mirrors the live implementation.
+• Transparent docs — everything at /docs mirrors the live implementation.

-• Support by humans: email hello@tonta.io; we’ll actually respond.
+• Support by humans — email hello@tonta.io and we'll actually respond.

-• Incremental upgrades: we ship small improvements constantly instead of giant, risky rewrites.
+• Incremental upgrades — small improvements constantly, not giant risky rewrites.